 By Darren Smith, Weekend Contributor

-In what might surely be viewed as one of the potentially greatest breakthroughs in linguistics in recent years, scientists have finally deciphered the ancient Minoan Language known as “Linear A“, a previously untranslated ancient writing system used from 1800 to 1450 BCE.
+In what might surely be viewed as one of the potentially great breakthroughs in linguistics in recent years, scientists have finally deciphered the ancient Minoan Language known as “Linear A“, a previously untranslated ancient writing system used from 1800 to 1450 BCE.
 A new technique using, of all things, a vast collection of commerce related email of today provided a template for the discovery.

 Partially due to this lack of translation, the Minoan culture remained obscured and cloaked in mystery.
 But linguists found much more than expected when they concurrently discovered the proximate cause of the abandonment of Linear A by the Minoans and its replacement with Linear B, the language of Mycenaean Greece.

 For brevity purposes a synopsis of Linear A from its Wikipedia Article follows:

 Linear A – Wikipedia